Reader Poll – Are You Debt Free? – Share Your Story

 Update: Click here to view results as of November 7, 2007.
 This poll received such a good response, I’ve decided to keep it up for another month.
 If you haven’t shared your story, or voted, please feel free to do so now.

-40 Responses to “Reader Poll – Are You Debt Free? – Share Your Story”
+39 thoughts on “Reader Poll – Are You Debt Free? – Share Your Story

 We pretty much lived by Dave Ramsey the past year and a half.
 We are currently working on paying off the house!